jafareymajid/zip-transporter/README.md

 `cpptraj -p *.parm7 -i rmsf_second_monomer.in`

--To visualize the results type the following command line in the Linux terminal:
+To visualize the results type the following command line in the Linux terminal:

 `xmgrace output.agr`

 **Visualization**

--Visual Molecular Dynamics (VMD) software, version 1.9.4a53, was used to take required snapshots using the snapshot.tcl script.
+Visual Molecular Dynamics (VMD) software, version 1.9.4a53, was used to take required snapshots using the snapshot.tcl script.

 1. Open VMD and load the topology and trajectory files.